Our website will be under maintenance from February 26 to March 2. For any orders during this time, please contact Life & Death Matters directly.

 "People with Alzheimer Disease need to prepare"

 On Saturday I spoke at the MB Care4U conference, a one day conference for caregivers and people with dementia.
 This was a new experience for me, and quite honestly I was worried that I might offend or upset people with my presentation.
-This was interesting, for me, as I am not usually worried about using the “D” word and discussing “palliative care”… but the idea of talking about palliative care in a large gymnasium, to people with dementia, and to caregivers, was definately of concern to me.
+This was interesting, for me, as I am not usually worried about using the “D” word and discussing “palliative care”… but the idea of talking about palliative care in a large gymnasium, to people with dementia, and to caregivers, was definitely of concern to me.
 I was not sure how I should/could approach it in a way that was helpful and not hurtful.

 The topic for my keynote was “It takes a village”.
-My hope was to introduce participants to: the challenges of living and dying with a chronic illness and to the benefits of a “palliative approach”being integrated in care.
+My hope was to introduce participants to: the challenges of living and dying with a chronic illness and to the benefits of a “palliative approach” being integrated in care.
 I invited participants to include members of the hospice palliative team as part of their “village”, and linked them with resources including: Canadian Virtual Hospice, Manitoba Hospice, and Lotsahelpinghands.

 As I spoke I noticed a man on the far left side of the big gym, right up near the front.
 He was totally focused on my presentation.
 He had a warm smile on his face.
 He nodded as I spoke.
 I felt his support.
 I thought, “This man is a caregiver and he understands the connection between hospice and alzheimer care.
 He knows what I am talking about!
 I wonder if his wife, mother has dementia… I wonder if he is a nurse or a doctor….”